afutofu/word-replacer/README.md

 # Word Replacer

-Web app that replaces words from a text input
+Web app that replaces words from a text input.
+Collaborators: Muhammad Afuzarahman & Denise Tanumihardja

 ## How to run